pants64DS/CalQ/dokumentaatio/vaatimusmaarittely.md

 # A Simple Fixed-Point Calculator

 The goal of this project was to make a simple and convenient [SpeedCrunch](https://bitbucket.org/heldercorreia/speedcrunch/src/master/)-style calculator for fixed-point arithmetic.
-The GUI consists of a single window, which contains a text field at the bottom.
+The GUI consists of a single window, which contains a text field at the top.

 ## The app supports the following features:
 * The user can write a fixed-point arithmetic expression made of ASCII characters to the text field